Supporting the drinks industry through COVID-19

 For generations, Australians have enjoyed carbonated and still non-alcoholic beverages, including a range of soft drinks, juices and water, in a range of flavours.
 Today, at a time when our nation faces an unprecedented health, social and economic crisis, we are reminded of how important the drinks industry is in meeting the needs of everyday Australians.

 The industry’s supply chain is diverse, from local and imported ingredients to R&D laboratories, transportation, logistics, materials handling, plant and equipment, and much more.
-As we convey to governments the importance of drinks manufacturing, we are also emphasising the end-to-end supply chain that is critical to supporting core operations.
+As we convey to governments the importance of drinks manufacturing, we also emphasise the end-to-end supply chain that is critical to supporting core operations.
 The industry relies on quality Australian produce and expertise right across the supply chain.

 We have communicated to government the need for beverage manufacturers, distributors and suppliers to continue to be regarded as essential during this crisis for the following reasons: